-Facility:

-The removal of asbestos containing building materials (ACBM) and lead based paint (LBP) will be done under a separate contract by a certified environmental contractor, unless otherwise specified in this document.
-Any remaining ACBM/LBP shall not be disturbed.
+Facility: The removal of asbestos containing building materials (ACBM) and lead based paint (LBP) will be done under a separate contract by a certified environmental contractor, unless otherwise

 Should the Contractor encounter any unidentified or suspected asbestos material or LBP during construction, the Contractor shall notify Owner's Representative immediately.
 If required, the Contractor shall coordinate a work schedule with Owner's Representative to arrange for this work to be carried out in connection with any asbestos containing materials/LBP.